 Historically called the 'Old English White Terrier', around 1800 the generic name 'Fox Terrier' was given to any Terrier that was used to bolt foxes out of their dens.
 This was particularly associated with the sport of Fox Hunting.
-But from 1863 the name Fox Terrier was given to one of the first show dogs both in England and Australia.
-In England 1913 Fox Terriers were split into two separate pure-breeds separated by coat type - the Fox Terrier (Smooth) and the Fox Terrier (Wire).

 Fox Terriers c 1879

-Classes for Fox Terriers of the old fashioned type like those of the Parson Jack Russell were held at Shows from 1863 and their pedigrees recorded in the First English Stud Book published in 1874, with heir names based on show entries.
+From 1863, classes for Fox Terriers of the old-fashioned type like those of the Parson Jack Russell were held at Shows and their pedigrees recorded in the First English Stud Book published in 1874, with heir names based on show entries.
 At that time, coats on Fox Terriers ranged from smooth through to the rough.

 Fox Terrier (Wire) 1897

 At that time, Parson Jack Russell was on the first board of the Kennel Club (UK) and one of the first Kennel Club judges despite his own dogs being specialized in Fox Hunting rather than show dogs.

 Fox Terriers c 1907

-In England, by 1900 Fox Terriers had become pure show dogs, and bred quite separately from the Reverend Jack Russell's working terriers.
-As a show dog, a winning Fox Terrier could be worth more than a hunting man or farmer could earn in a whole year.
-As Fox Terriers became show dogs, they were protected from the possibility of disfigurement that working terriers were exposed to.
-Then in 1913 the Wire Fox Terrier Club of England was formed and Fox Terrier gene pool was split into the two separately recorded registries we know today, the Fox Terrier (Smooth) and the Fox Terrier (Wire).
+In England, by 1900 Fox Terriers had become pure show dogs, bred quite separately from the Reverend Jack Russell's working terriers.
+As show dogs, winning Fox Terriers could attract higher prices than a hunting man or farmer could earn in a whole year.
+As Fox Terriers became show dogs, they were protected from the possibility of disfigurement to which working terriers were exposed.

 History of the Fox Terrier (Smooth and Wire) in Australia

 Fox Terriers in Australia c 1900's